Admission to the School of Education

 In addition to meeting general entrance requirements, applicants to the Master of Arts in Teaching (M.A.T.) and Master of Education (M.Ed.) programs must also submit the following documents as part of the application:

-- Master of Arts in Teaching: Applicants must submit official copies of passing scores for the PRAXIS I examination.
+- Master of Arts in Teaching: Applicants for Early Childhood, Elementary, or Special Education must submit official copies of passing scores for the PRAXIS I/Core examination.
+Applicants for Secondary Education must submit an official copy of passing scores for the Praxis II examination in the discipline in which they wish to be licensed.

 Candidates for admission to graduate degree programs in the School of Education must submit the following documents to the Office of Admissions: